 The SEI (Sheltered English Immersion) Endorsement is not a license.
 It is an acknowledgement that the teacher who earns it has successfully demonstrated the knowledge and teaching skills to teach English language learners in SEI classrooms.
 Every licensed in-service core academic teacher in public schools in Massachusetts (including charter schools and education collaboratives) with one or more ELLs in his or her classroom must participate in an ESE state-approved RETELL teacher course to earn the SEI Teacher Endorsement by July 2016.

 Graduate students, with no prior teaching licenses, enter the Lynch School of Education and Human Development's teacher education program seeking initial licensure.
-Graduate students who are already licensed may seek an additional license at the initial level in a new field such as Special Education or Reading.
+Graduate students who are already licensed may seek an additional license at the initial level in a new field such as Special Education.
 Such students are required to complete a clinical experience in the new field.
 A pre-practicum may also be required.
 Upon successful completion of all courses and practicum requirements, graduate students earn endorsement for initial licensure in the appropriate field.

 Upon successful completion of the Lynch School of Education and Human Development's teacher preparation program, students earn endorsement and recommendation for licensure in Massachusetts.
 Boston College shares reciprocity with most states across the country.
 Students are advised to consult directly with the Certification Officer for information about licensure requirements in other states.
 Students may be required to take specific state exams/assessments and/or the Praxis.

 In 1998, the Massachusetts Department of Elementary and Secondary Education implemented the Massachusetts Tests for Educator Licensure (MTEL) for all educators seeking Pre-K to 12 academic licenses in the state.
 The MTEL is comprised of a skills test focused on communication and literacy as well a set of subject matter specific tests.